postgrespro/shared_ispell/README.md

 Before build and install `shared_ispell` you should ensure following:

-* PostgreSQL version is 9.6 or 10.
+* PostgreSQL version is 9.6 or later.

 Installing the extension is quite simple.
 In that case all you need to do is this: